 Do you love to have friends over for a movie night, a television special, sporting events like the World Series and the Super Bowl?
 In that case, you can go all out and design your flex space into a media room/entertainment center – and enjoy the movies in the comfort of your own home.

 In addition to a large-screen TV – fully equipped with a great sound system – it is a "must" to have comfortable seating and the best viewing configuration in the media room.
 Think of a sectional sofa and large throw pillows for kids.
 Dark colors – like navy or brown – work best for the walls, floors, and ceiling.
 You can also use curtains and ambient lighting for dramatic effect.

 Comfortable lounge chairs, mood lighting, and a refreshment bar make this media room in a 2-story, 4-bedroom Shingle-style home the perfect home theater (Plan #161-1038)

 4. Games, Relaxation – and Refreshments

-If you’re not a movie buff but love to watch sports and play fun and exciting games with the family, a game room with a large-screen TV may be just the right option for your bonus space.
-Ideally, the game room can be equipped with a few basic accessories, including a big, comfortable couch, chairs, and a portable table for cards.
+If you're not a movie buff but love to watch sports and play fun and exciting games with the family, a game room with a large-screen TV may be just the right option for your bonus space.
+Ideally, the game room can be equipped with basic accessories, including an oversized, comfortable couch, chairs, and a portable table for cards.